A Court of Thorns and Roses

 Ugh…

 I finally read it.
 After nearly 10 years of avoidance, I finally caved and read it.
 And surprise, surprise— I hated it.
 I knew I wasn’t going to like it but, as you guys know by now, I’m a literary masochist.
 Plus I feel like I need something on the website to tie you guys over while I work on The August Few redux (it’s coming I promise).
 I never liked SJM.
 I read Throne of Glass years ago and— to this day— it ranks high on the growing list of awful books I’ve forced my way through.
-ACOTAR isn’t as bad as Throne of Glass, but it was still a miserable slog.
+ACOTAR isn’t as bad as Throne of Glass, but it is still a miserable slog.

 The Plot